Horizon Pacific Television: Programming

 At launch, Horizon Pacific carried news bulletins from BBC World, documentaries, drama series (such as Hill Street Blues), lifestyle and musical programming, as well as local programmes.
 From its launch day, BBC World began being carried overnight on TV One instead of closing down.

 Although the channel pledged "regional public service television", critics of the service called the supposed statement of the service as an "oxymoron" due to the abundance of foreign content.
+In 1995, Capital Television of Wellington pre-empted some national programmes.